tobkim/pangolin-ip-rule-manager/README.md

 ---

 ## Important Warning
 - You are responsible for securing access to this service via Pangolin (and/or your reverse proxy).
-Do NOT expose it publicly without strict Pangolin ACLs limiting who can reach `/banner.png`.
+Do NOT expose it publicly without strict Pangolin ACLs limiting who can reach the image endpoints (e.g., /checkin.png).
 - Keep your `PANGOLIN_TOKEN` secret and rotate it periodically.

 ---

 ## Overview
-This service exposes a single endpoint, `GET /banner.png`, returning a 1×1 transparent PNG.
+This service serves a 1×1 transparent image at any path ending with .png or .gif.
 Each request is treated as a heartbeat from the client's IP address, prompting rule creation (if needed) in Pangolin for configured resources.
 A background task cleans up rules created by this service if the IP hasn't been seen for a configurable period.

 ---

 ## Key Properties
 - Extremely small and simple: Python stdlib only, no external dependencies
-- Single endpoint: `GET /banner.png` returns a 1×1 transparent PNG
+- Image endpoints: any path ending with .png or .gif returns a 1×1 transparent image (PNG or GIF).
+Requests to the root path '/' return 403.
 - Security enforcement:
   - Mandatory custom header (see EXPECTED_PANGOLIN_CUSTOM_HEADER_KEY/EXPECTED_PANGOLIN_CUSTOM_HEADER_VALUE) must be present on every request
 - IP extraction from `X-Real-IP`, then `X-Forwarded-For`, then socket address